top of page

 Coyotes are pack animals.

-Rocky, the lonely coyote, has been confined to a small cage, outside, in Northbrook, IL since 2018 (8 years).
+Yet Rocky, the lonely coyote, has been confined to a small cage, outside and alone, in Northbrook, IL since 2018 (8 years).

-We are calling for Rocky's transfer to a Colorado sanctuary.
+We are calling for Rocky's transfer to a sanctuary in Colorado.
 At the very least, a companion.

 Animals have very few rights as it is. it's our responsibility to protect those rights.